gissilabs/charts/bitwardenrs/README.md

 # Gissilabs Helm Charts

 ## Deprecation notice

 The upstream project changed its name from bitwarden_rs to Vaultwarden on April 27th, 2021, a new "vaultwarden" chart is available.
 Please migrate to the new chart as soon as possible.
 To migrate, the only difference is the top-level level value was renamed from "bitwardenrs" to "vaultwarden".
 All other options remain identical.
+As of January, 2023 this chart is no longer being updated and will be removed by April, 2023.

 ## Vaultwarden